Story art by TWood.

 Anita doesn’t say anything, she simply stands there, staring into his eyes.
 I wonder what she’s thinking now.
 If she’s trying to find the words.

 What would I say in this situation?
 Yeah, I know the answer: nothing.
 I know there’s little point.
 I’d kick him squarely in the balls for starters.
 Keep kicking him and kicking him until he was done.
 In his soft, fat gut; in his pink, bald head.
 Right in his throat so he can’t breathe.
-I know this, because I’ve done this.
+I know this because I’ve done this.
 Behold; my violent past.

 I’d acted purely in self-defence.
 I was a nursing student, and he looked like he was hurt.
 He wasn’t.
 He was only faking his injuries.
 I wasn’t the first to be taken in.
-There had been stories going round the campus for months.
+There had been stories going around the campus for months.
 In the bushes, he realised his mistake.
 He’d finally conned the wrong girl.

 The judge decided I’d gone “too far.”
 In my five years of incarceration, my only thought was that I hadn’t gone quite far enough.
 The fucker had lived.